Fill Out IRS Form W-3 Online in 2026

 When is Form W-3 due?

 The deadline for Form W-3 is January 31 each year.
-If this date lands on a weekend or holiday, the due date shifts to the next business day.
+If this date falls on a weekend or holiday, the due date shifts to the next business day.
 You may request a one-time 30-day extension by submitting Form 8809, but this is not automatically granted and requires a valid reason.

-How to get a blank Form W-3?
+How to get a blank Form W-3

-How to sign Form W-3?
+How to sign Form W-3

 If you are filing a paper Form W-3, sign by hand in the designated signature box at the bottom of the form.
 If a transmitter or third-party is authorized to sign for the employer, they must write “For (name of payer)” next to the signature.